nvlled/notes/wet-yagnis.md

 }
 ```

-There, `colonizeSolarSystem` is now concise, and it's now easier to
+There, `colonizeSolarSystem` is now concise, and it's now easier at a glance
-see the machinations that unfold and the doom that awaits us all!!1
+to see the machinations that unfold and the doom that awaits us all!!1

 Or not.
 You could say it's now harder to read because
 it hides all the details, and now you have to jump places